jaredwarren/rpi_music/README.md

 light or sound to show status
  - `speaker-test -t sine -f 1000 -l 1`

-keep alive
+keep alive when submitting new song

 css

+clean/delete logs, view logs in ui

+push build to pi, restart

 add link to "songs" to show player without playing Documentation and cleanup
 Playlist

-download image with video
+show image with video

 add config page

-config
- - override current playing
-  - else queue?
- - repeat?
- - ...
+player queue

+add systemd setup

 ## Case
-add stl's
+add stl's to repo

 ## Nice to have